-- If you want to set the network mini PTZ camera via a LAN (Local Area Network), please refer to Section 2.1. - If you want to set the network mini PTZ camera via a WAN (Wide Area Network), please refer to Section 2.2.
+- If you want to set the network camera via a LAN (Local Area Network), refer to Section 2.1 Setting the Network Camera over the LAN. - If you want to set the network camera via a WAN (Wide Area Network), refer to Section 2.2 Setting the Network Camera over the WAN.

-2.1 Setting the Network Mini PTZ camera over the LAN
+2.1 Setting the Network Camera over the LAN

-To view and configure the mini PTZ camera via a LAN, you need to connect the network mini PTZ camera in the same subnet with your computer, and install the SADP or client software to search and change the IP of the network mini PTZ camera.
+To view and configure the camera via a LAN, you need to connect the camera in the same subnet with your computer, and install the SADP or client software to search and change the IP address of the network camera.

-For the detailed introduction of SADP, please refer to Appendix 1.
+For the detailed introduction of SADP, refer to Appendix.